 The interest rate on WMA is the RBI’s repo rate.
-Repo rate is basically the rate at which RBI lends short-term money to banks.
+The Repo rate is basically the rate at which RBI lends short-term money to banks.
 The WMA loans have a three-month tenure.
-States are allowed an overdraft facility (to borrow in excess of WMA limit) of 21 days.
+States are allowed an overdraft facility (to borrow in excess of the WMA limit) of 21 days.

 Special Drawing Rights: IMF

-Recently, the Finance Minister of India opposed a general allocation of new Special Drawing Rights (SDR) by the International Monetary Fund (IMF) because it might not be effective in easing Covid-19 driven financial pressures.
+Recently, the Finance Minister of India opposed a general allocation of new Special Drawing Rights (SDR) by the International Monetary Fund (IMF) because it might not be effective in easing Covid-19-driven financial pressures.

 The Finance Minister was concerned that such a major liquidity injection could produce potentially costly side-effects if countries used the funds for irrelevant purposes.